The Synod will establish assemblies that each may know their virtue and select the most virtuous amongst them to lead.Imperial Constitution

 The judgement of appointment allows the Synod to choose a citizen to hold an Imperial title for a year or more.
 It is a standard method of appointment that forms one of the well worn paths for election available to the Senate when they create a new Imperial title.

 Each Imperial title that is appointed by the Synod specifies which assembly the title is appointed by.
 Any title that is re-elected annually will also specify when the election occurs.
-At the summit, any citizen who is eligible for the position may approach the Tribune to indicate they wish to be considered for the title.
+At the appropriate summit, any citizen who is eligible for the position may approach the Tribune of the Synod to indicate they wish to be considered for the title.
 The Tribune will then raise a judgement in the appropriate assembly asking the the Synod to judge the appointment.

 Once the judgement is submitted by the Tribune, any citizen who is eligible can have the Tribune add their name to the judgement.
 Members of the Synod may vote at any time, casting their votes for a single candidate named on the judgement.

 The Tribune will use their discretion to choose the appropriate deadline for the election, normally this will be 6pm on the second day of the summit, provided that the nominations begin on the Friday.
 A judgement of appointment is not subject to further scrutiny by the cardinals; the deadline for voting on a judgement raised by the Tribune may not be moved.
-Voting continues until the deadline unless there is primacy or the civil service determines that a greater majority has been achieved.
+Voting continues up to the deadline unless there is primacy or the civil service determines that a greater majority has been achieved.

 If no nominee comes forward for a position, the Tribune will not raise a judgement of appointment for the position.
+The title will remain vacant until the Tribune is approached by an eligible candidate.

-Titles with votes
+Titles with Votes

 It is illegal to use any votes provided by a title during the appointment of that title.
 The onus lies on the title holder to inform the Tribunes of their correct number of votes when voting for the appointment of any title they hold, otherwise they risk being prosecuted for subverting the agencies of state if the matter comes to light.
 This restriction applies regardless of whether the incumbent is seeking re-appointment and wishes to vote for a different candidate.